 The spring barrel has this Geneva index wheel with countersunk hole to fit the commercial grade shoulder screw.

 Oddly enough, I really didn't look much at the bottom of the box until Kevin McElhone asked if there was a MBSGB registry number on the bottom in the format Rnnn.
 I see the bottom has no Rnnn number but yet a third maker's number 12683, and in broad marking pen "6671 RITA FORD".
-Since Mrs. Ford and Ralph H. were members of MBSI, it is likely that this box was either purchased from Mrs. Ford or worked on at her shop.
-I have emailed the shop asking if they have any information on the box several times and have had no reply.
-Both Heintz and Ford were MBSI officials.
+Since Mrs. Ford and Ralph H. were officers of MBSI, it is likely that this box was either purchased from Mrs. Ford or worked on at her shop.
+I have emailed the shop asking if they have any information on the box several times and they say the do not keep records of work done.

 Many thanks to Reg Smith, Craig Smith, Joe Berman, Mike Richter, Richard M. Wilson, Michael Kaye, Roy C. Dicks, Kevin McElhone, Don Wilder, Jean-Marc Cerutti, Robbie Rhodes and those on the MMD and opera-l for their help in characterizing the box and the tunes.